a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/09. Regular Expressions - Exercise/README.txt

 Write a function that receives a single string - the path to a file (the '\' character is escaped).
 Your task is to subtract the file name and its extension.

+04. String Substring
+The input will be given as two separated strings.
+Write a function that checks given text for containing a given word.
+The comparison should be case insensitive.
+Once you find match, print the word and stop the program.
+If you don't find the word print "{word} not found!".

+05. Replace Repeating Chars
+Write a function that receives a single string and replaces any sequence of the same letters with a single corresponding letter.